-Once you landed in Bogota – aclimatization is key!
+Once you landed in Bogota – acclimatization is key!

-Bogota lies on the elevation of 2640 metres, which is a bit of a hight.
-This is the fourth highest capital in the world.
-If you came from much lower altitude you need to allow your body to aclimatize properly.
-There is no solution to skip this process, time is the only factor that makes your body aclimatize naturaly.
-If you take things easy it would allow you to enjoy all the facilities of your trip, otherwise you may feel fatigue.
-How to aclimatize properly?
+How to acclimatize properly?
 Well, don’t even try to climb Monserate on the first or second day of your stay in Bogota.
-Take long slow walks expoloring Bogota’s streets which are rather up or down, so that would be exercising already.
-You will feel the difference in the air, as the level of oxhygen is much lower.
-Drink plenty of water – hydration is key on higher altitudes.
-Try not to drink too much alcohol, although drinks in local bars are temting as hell. 😉 You might also not feel hungry but don’t forget to eat properly!
+Take long slow walks exploring Bogota’s streets which are rather up or down, so that would be already exercising.
+You will feel the difference in the air, as the level of oxygen is much lower.
+Drink plenty of water – hydration is key at higher altitudes.
+Try not to drink too much alcohol, although drinks in local bars are tempting as hell 🙂 You might also not feel hungry but don’t forget to eat!
 Food intake is very important on hights.

 Is Bogota the capital of Colombia safe?

 Remaining friendly to local people is key to be able to feel good on the streets of Bogota.
 The safety question needs to go first as almost everyone wonders is Colombia safe for travelers.
 There is no one answer to that, it all depends on how you behave, where you stay and what attitude you present.
 Colombian authorities made the capital of Colombia – Bogota much safer for travelers over the last few years.
 Unless you don’t show off with your thick wallet or lens camera, you should be safe.
 I guess the real danger is pickpocketing, but let’s be honest – this is a much less violent crime than any other.